bahmutov/cypress-magic-backend/README.md

     CYPRESS_magic_backend_mode: playback
 ```

 If a test does NOT have a recording, it will execute normally without any magic stubbing.
+If you want the test without a recording to fail on an API call attempt, use `CYPRESS_magic_backend_mode: playback-only` mode.

 ## Copyright